yajiex/Reading-notes-for-Professional-JavaScript-for-Web-Developers/chapter_14_scripting_forms.md

   4. If multiple options are selected, then the select box's value is taken from the first selected option according to the previous two rules.
 * It's worth noting that setting the `selected` property to `false` has no effect in a single-select select box.
 * Rich text (also called **what you see is what your get**), the basic technique of it is to embed an `iframe` containing a blank HTML file in the page.
 Through the `designMode` property, this blank document can be made editable, at which point you're editing the HTML of the page's `<body>` element.
+* The `contenteditable` attribute can be applied to any element on a page and instantly makes that element editable by the user.
+*